 A minimum of a second-class honours degree in a related subject including design, media, communications, illustration, information technology and cultural and theoretical studies, or equivalent professional experience and/or qualifications.
-An online portfolio submission may be required as part of the selection process.
+An interview and online portfolio submission may be required as part of the selection process.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry

 Why take this course?

 As a Data Visualisation Designer you can contribute innovative solutions with the potential to transform societal challenges, by designing the human interface to increasingly complex problems.